Taiaiako'n—Parkdale—High Park

 Taiaiako'n–Parkdale—High Park is a federal electoral district in Toronto, Ontario, Canada.
 It is made up mostly of the old Parkdale—High Park and the southern portion of York South—Weston.
 It was created during the 2022 Canadian federal electoral redistribution process.
-The 2023 representation orders renamed the electoral district Taiaiako'n—Parkdale—High Park.
+The 2023 representation orders renamed the electoral district to Taiaiako'n—Parkdale—High Park.
 The new electoral district came into effect upon the calling of the 2025 Canadian federal election.
-Karim Bardeesy became the district’s first unofficial Member of Parliament-elect on 28 April 2025.
+Karim Bardeesy was elected as the riding's first member of Parliament during the 2025 federal election.

 According to the 2016 census, Taiaiako'n–Parkdale—High Park has the lowest percentage of visible minorities (26.2%) among all City of Toronto electoral districts.
 It also has the highest percentage of people of Irish (20.0%), German (9.8%), and French (8.9%) ethnic origin of all City of Toronto electoral districts.

 Geography

 It is located in the central-west part of Toronto on the lakefront.
 It has 106,559 residents.
 It is composed of the seven neighbourhoods surrounding High Park.
 Including the park and portions west, between the north and south borders of the park is the neighbourhood of Swansea; north of the park are the neighbourhoods of High Park North and the entirety of The Junction; north-west of the park are the neighbourhoods of Runnymede-Bloor West Village and Lambton Baby Point; to the east of the park is Roncesvalles; and Parkdale directly to the south and to the south-east.

 It consists of the part of the City of Toronto bounded on the south by Lake Ontario, on the west by the Humber River, and on the north along a Toronto Hydro corridor north of St Clair Avenue, continuing eastward until it reaches a GO Transit rail line east of Keele St. The eastern boundary then follows the rail corridor southeast until it reaches Atlantic Avenue and King Street, following Atlantic to the Gardiner Expressway, which it follows westward until reaching the southerly production of Spencer Avenue.